octopus-asorkin/docs/docs/deployments/terraform/index.md

 Octopus Deploy provides first-class support for deploying Terraform templates.

 :::hint
-Octopus can help you deploy your infrastructure and applications using a wide range of built-in steps, some of which use tooling like the Terraform CLI that need to be available on the path of the machine that is executing the step.
-By default, these tools are not included in an Octopus installation, although some tooling may be included on [Cloud Dynamic Workers](/docs/infrastructure/workers/dynamic-worker-pools.md#available-dynamic-worker-images).
-It is best that you control the version of these tools - your deployments will likely rely on a specific version that they are compatible with to function correctly.
-The easiest way to achieve this is to use an [execution container](/docs/projects/steps/execution-containers-for-workers/index.md) for your steps.
+Octopus can help you structure your deployments using a wide range of built-in steps, some of which rely on tools like the Terraform CLI that need to be available on the path of the machine that is executing the step.
+By default, these tools are not included in an Octopus installation, except on some [Cloud Dynamic Workers](/docs/infrastructure/workers/dynamic-worker-pools.md#available-dynamic-worker-images).
+Your deployments may rely on a specific version to function correctly.

+The easiest way to control the version of your tools is to use an [execution container](/docs/projects/steps/execution-containers-for-workers/index.md) for your steps.
 If this is not an option in your scenario, we recommend that you provision your necessary client tools on your own worker.
 :::

 ![Octopus Terraform step badges](/docs/deployments/terraform/images/terraform-step-badges.png "width=500")